Capacity of a Class of Linear Binary Field Multi-source Relay Networks: Conclusion

 \section{Conclusion}

-In this paper, we studied fading linear finite-field relay networks, which exhibit broadcast, interference, and fading natures of wireless communication.
-Capacity characterization of such relay networks with multiple S-D pairs is quite challenging because the transmission of other session acts as inter-user interference.
-One of the main interests will be the possibility of the extension of the max-flow min-cut interpretation to the multi-source problem.
+In this paper, we studied layered linear binary field relay networks with time-varying channels, which exhibit broadcast, interference, and fading natures of wireless communications.
+Capacity characterization of such relay networks with multiple S--D pairs is quite challenging because the transmission of other session acts as inter-user interference.
 We observed that the fading can play an important role in mitigating interference that leads to the capacity characterization for some classes of channel distributions and network topologies.
 For these classes, we showed that the capacity region of single-hop networks and the sum capacity of multi-hop networks can be interpreted as the max-flow min-cut theorem.